danlin0226/InStock/README.md

 # InStock

-InStock is a full-stack warehouse inventory management application.
-It features a fully responsive design along with a SQL database.
-The project was built collaboratively with 3 other developers.
+InStock is a full-stack warehouse inventory management application built with React, Express, NodeJS, and MYSQL.
+This agile team project was managed with Jira.

 ## Table of Contents